By David Joel Miller

 This points out that events do not need to happen to you to be traumatic.
 Watching a close family member be injured or killed can be as traumatic as if it happened to you.
 One reason there seems to be more Post-traumatic Stress Disorders among military veterans is the number of horrific incidents they witness during a tour of duty.

-Watching others you are close to be killed or injured has a traumatic effect on you even if you are far enough away to escape injury.
+Watching others you are close to being killed or injured has a traumatic effect on you even if you are far enough away to escape injury.

 Humans are endowed with very vivid imaginations.
 Which raises the question can people be traumatized by fictional things, things that never happened?